kitstokes/digiproc/metadata.md

 Subjects allow researchers searching for one thing in particular to narrow collections down to their interests.

 - **Required**.
-- Keywords that descrie or relate to the material.
+- Keywords that describe or relate to the material.
 - Separate entries with a semi-colon but no space.
 - Include 2-4 entries when possible, but more are encouraged.
 - Use the [Getty Art and Architecture Thesaurus](https://www.getty.edu/research/tools/vocabularies/aat) to locate subject terms.